Bash for Loop in Linux

 In most computer programming languages, a while loop is a control flow statement that allows code to be executed repeatedly based on a given boolean condition.
 The while loop can be thought of as a repeating if statement.

-With that understood, lets start with Bash for loop article.
+With that understood, let's start with the Bash for loop article.

 Using for ... in statement